kalkins/kalkins.github.io/index.md

 [hs]: http://hackerspace-ntnu.no/

-## What have I done?
+## Previous projects
-I've been working on a few projects the last year.
+I've been working on a few projects the last years.
 Here are a some you might find interesting.

 ### Chess in Rust
 [This is the first of the chess games][rust].
 I had heard some good things about rust, and I wanted to give it a try.